Azure/azure-sdk-for-js/arch-design-questions.md

 This allows us to avoid including fields or actions (like settling, that only applies to received messages).

+Messages returned from the peek() API should not contain methods for message settlement. (ie, complete(), abandon()).

+TBD: do we make this a:
+- compile time constraint (ie, new type `PeekMessage`)
+- or do we do we just throw an exception at runtime?

 We can also omit the following fields:
 - TBD